wildpierre/trsissamples/README.md

-# Samples for my course named "technologies of server system development"
+# Code samples for my course named "technologies of server system development"

+## list of samples:

-springhelloworld - example of trivial spring based console app lab1example      - example of a simple servlet and filter implementation
+ - **springhelloworld** - example of trivial spring-boot based console app
+ - **lab1example**      - example of a simple servlet and filter implementation